benzoyl peroxide and clindamycin (Topical application route)

 benzoyl peroxide and clindamycin may cause diarrhea, and in some cases it can be severe.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 Diarrhea medicines may make the diarrhea worse or make it last longer.
 If you have any questions about this or if mild diarrhea continues or gets worse, check with your doctor.

 benzoyl peroxide and clindamycin may make your skin more sensitive to sunlight.
 Use a sunscreen when you are outdoors.
 Avoid sunlamps and tanning beds.
 You may need to wear protective clothing, such as a hat.

-If you develop severe swelling, shortness of breath, or any allergic reaction to benzoyl peroxide and clindamycin, stop using the medicine and check with your doctor right away.
+If you develop severe swelling, shortness of breath, or any allergic reaction to benzoyl peroxide and clindamycin, check with your doctor right away.

 Do not use any other medicines on the treated skin areas without asking your doctor.
 Avoid using any skin care products that can dry or irritate your skin.
 These include skin peeling agents.

 Do not apply the medicine to your hair or to any colored fabric. benzoyl peroxide and clindamycin may cause bleaching.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:More common